-If you are looking for more information about academic appeals, please read our Academic Appeals information sheet.
-Once you've read this and followed the initial advice, please get in touch with SU Advice so we can arrange for you get advice from one of our Education Advisers.
-Further information can also be found below.
+If you've received a letter from the University telling you that you've had your course terminated, please read our Course Termination Options information sheet.
+Once you've read this, and followed the initial advice, please get in touch with SU Advice so we can arrange for you to speak with an Education Adviser.

 The University's Academic Appeals Policy defines an academic appeal as a "request for a review of a decision of an academic body charged with making decisions on student progress, assessment and awards."